mzur/kirby-uniform/README.md

 ## Options

+All of these options are, well, optional.
+The plugin still works if you don't specify any of them.

 ### subject

 The custom subject of the email to be sent by the form.
 If none is given, `sendform-default-subject` is chosen.